-One of the most common reasons that couples want to see a relationship counsellor are communication difficulties between them whether they are in an opposite sex or same sex relationship.
+One of the most common reasons that couples want to see a relationship counsellor, is because of a communication breakdown between the two.

-Miscommunication between two people can frequently be attributed to style rather than deliberate obstruction on the part of one or another.
+Miscommunication between two people can frequently be attributed to style regardless of same sex or opposite sex couples, rather than deliberate obstruction on the part of one or another.

-Men are often confused by this because they tend to approach the situation differently themselves and try to get rid of a stressful situation by problem-solving, so that it gets resolved or goes away.
+Men are often confused by this frustration as they tend to approach the situation differently, by ridding themselves of a stressful situation by problem-solving, so it’s resolved quicker.

 What is happening?

-Many women seem to approach conversations and relationships as an opportunity to maintain closeness and intimacy through meaningful discussion and negotiation and the disclosure and sharing of feelings.
-This gives a sense of being part of a network or community and keeps feelings of isolation and aloneness at bay.
+Many women seem to approach conversations and relationships as an opportunity to maintain closeness and intimacy through meaningful discussion and negotiation, with disclosure of feelings.
+This gives a sense of being part of a network or community and keeps feelings of isolation and loneliness at bay.

-Finally, it may be timely to issue a caveat here that we are speaking generally and not talking about every woman and man fitting this mould as sometimes it is the opposite way around where the woman is the problem solver and the man just wants his stressful experience to be witnessed.
+Finally, it may be timely to issue a caveat here that we are speaking generally and not talking about every woman and man fitting this mould as sometimes it is the opposite: the woman is the problem solver and the man just wants his stressful experience to be witnessed.

 Nick Haynes 2008 Oxfordshire Limited Edition